junxit/us-congress-bills-114/metadata.md

 - 2015-09-08 — Placed on the Union Calendar, Calendar No. 189.
 - 2015-09-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-250.
 - 2015-09-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-250.
+- 2015-09-16 — Considered under suspension of the rules. (consideration: CR H5993-5994)
+- 2015-09-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+487.
+- 2015-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-16 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2015-09-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5993)
+- 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5993)